 More than you can afford?
-Microsoft is rolling out its Xbox All Access subscription service to 12 countries, including the UK (via GAME and Smyths Toys), US (Best Buy, GameStop and Walmart) and Australia (via Telstra).
+Microsoft has rolled out its Xbox All Access subscription service to 12 countries, including the UK (via GAME and Smyths Toys), US (Best Buy, GameStop and Walmart) and Australia (via Telstra).

-The services allows to pre-order an Xbox Series X without paying a penny upfront.
+The services allows you to buy an Xbox Series X without paying a penny upfront – just like a mobile phone contract.
 Instead, you pay £28.99 ($34.99, AU$46) per month over a 24 month period.
 The deal includes a shiny new Series X console, access to over 100 games on Xbox Games Pass plus multiplayer gaming via Xbox Live Gold.
 You can pre-order the all-digital Xbox Series S on the same basis.

-If you're wondering how the price of the Series X compares to past Xbox consoles, here's a look back at historical Xbox pricing strategies...
+If you're wondering how that compares to past Xbox consoles, here's a look back at historical Xbox pricing strategies...